About Leonard Downie

-Downie has spoken at Oxford University, Columbia University, the University of Kentucky, the University of Wisconsin, Ohio State University, Chautauqua, and for the American Society of Newspaper Editors, among others.
+Downie is a seasoned speaker and has spoken at Oxford University, Columbia University, the University of Kentucky, the University of Wisconsin, Ohio State University, Chautauqua, and for the American Society of Newspaper Editors, among others.
+He speaks on a variety of topics, drawing from his own experiences and incorporating the current headlines, resulting in engaging and timely lectures that give audiences a peek inside the inner workings of Washington.
 He gave the Flinn Foundation Centennial Lecture at Arizona State University in October 2008, and a keynote address at the Neiman Foundation’s Seventieth Anniversary Convocation at Harvard University in November 2008.
 He has been interviewed frequently on network, cable, and local television, and on national and local public radio.

 Praise for The Rules of the Game:

 “Len Downie has written a truly great novel about five of the pillars of Washington life–secrets, trust, money, sex, and moral choice.
 Like all wonderful fiction, it gets to the very core of the world and personalities it describes.
 This is a deadly serious and elegantly told story about journalism, influence peddling, clandestine sources, and the presidency.”